prrao87/prrao87.github.io/content/posts/why-pydantic-v2-matters/index.md

 - `pydantic-core`: Contains Rust bindings for the core validation and serialization logic, and doesn't have a user-facing interface
 - `pydantic`: A pure Python, higher level, user-facing package

-When you write your validation logic in Python via Pydantic v2, you're simply defining "instructions" that are pushed down to the `pydantic-core` Rust layer, which is highly optimized and offers much better support for generic types and type checking than Python does (while also being much more performant).
+When you write your validation logic in Python via Pydantic v2, you're simply defining "instructions" that are pushed down to the `pydantic-core` Rust layer.
+Samuel Colvin, creator of Pydantic, explains[^4] how a large part of the performance gains are achieved:

+- Compiled Rust bindings means all the validations are happening _outside_ of Python
+- Recursive function calls are made in Rust, which have very little additional overhead
+- Using a tree of small validators that call each other, making code easier to read and extend without harming performance

 {{< figure src="pydantic-core.png" >}}

 ## Case study on Pydantic v1 vs v2